-- (a) For each new connection point the FRMP must apply to the relevant LNSP for a NMI prior to assuming responsibility for the connection point, and the LNSP must issue a NMI to the FRMP for that connection point from the LNSP's allocated list. - (b) For each new child connection point the FRMP must apply to the relevant ENM for a NMI prior to assuming responsibility for the child connection point, and the ENM must issue a NMI to the FRMP for that child connection point as provided by AEMO. - (c) The LNSP or ENM (as applicable) must register the NMI for the connection point or child connection point (as applicable) in MSATS in accordance with the CATS and WIGS Procedures. - (d) For distribution network connection points the LNSP must populate the LR field as required by Appendix E. - (e) For child connection points the ENM must populate the LR field with the Parent FRMP Participant ID as required by Appendix E.
+- (a) For each new connection point the FRMP must apply to the relevant LNSP for a NMI prior to assuming responsibility for the connection point, and the LNSP must issue a NMI to the FRMP for that connection point from the LNSP's allocated list. - (b) For each new child connection point the FRMP must apply to the relevant ENM for a NMI prior to assuming responsibility for the child connection point, and the ENM must issue a NMI to the FRMP for that child connection point as provided by AEMO. - (c) The LNSP or ENM (as applicable) must register the NMI for the connection point or child connection point (as applicable) in MSATS in accordance with the CATS and WIGS Procedures. - (d) For distribution network connection points the LNSP must populate the LR field with "GLOPOOL". - (e) For child connection points the ENM must populate the LR field with the Parent FRMP Participant ID (this will be the ENLR).